genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/04_user_interface.md

 - our user interface available in a web browser
 - the ability to make changes to the user interface and reflect those changes in the web browser
-- a working connection between the Server and User Interface
+- a working connection between the server and user interface

 ## User Interface set-up